 6. Lack of Means of Transportation

 The key advise in relation to prepping is to keep track of the news & updates on the weather and the local happenings.
-This is one reason why I am religiously watch the news first thing in the morning and before going to bed and ensure I get updates from other sources.
+This is one reason why I am religiously watching the news first thing in the morning and before going to bed and ensure I get updates from other sources.

-I am not sure if early warning was given before it was too late to do anything.
+I am not sure if an early warning was given before it was too late to do anything.

 There were reports of people not getting sufficient warning and they only had minutes before it was too late to do anything.
 Scores of tourists from Malaysia were stranded in Chennai and missed their flights out from the country.

-Another aspect of transportation is the lack of fuel for the car / motorcycle.
+Another aspect of transportation is the lack of fuel for the car/motorcycle.
 With the flood, there is a complete shutdown of the petrol stations around the city and even if they are opened, they don’t have the supply replenished in time.
 It is time to ensure that there is enough fuel in the vehicles at any one time and workout the alternate route and mode of transportation when roads are closed.

 7. Lack of Communication

-Now Chennai is getting back on its feet and there is a massive clean up before things can go back to routine (of course with a lot of finger pointing politically).
-The same in Malaysia – until today victims of flood is the East Coast still struggling and have not gone back to home.
+Now Chennai is getting back on its feet and there is a massive clean up before things can go back to a routine (of course with a lot of finger-pointing politically).
+The same in Malaysia – until today victims of the flood is the East Coast still struggling and have not gone back to home.
 But the reality of things is this – such massive flood is not going to end and with a drastic change in the global weather over the past years, it is only a start.

 It is time for preparation – this is not the end of things for sure